 This course presents the basic concepts and principles of ultrasound physics as a foundation for understanding image interpretation.
-Students learn by way of lecture, solving sample problems, and scanning in the student lab.
 Students review material and take practice exams in preparation for the ARDMS registry examination.
 Prerequisites: MAT 099 Elementary Algebra or passing the placement exam.